fwupd/fwupd/plugins/lenovo-dock/README.md

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x17EF`

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+* `LenovoDockFirmwareImageId` - the image ID to use for the device

 ## External Interface Access

 This plugin requires read/write access to `/dev/bus/usb`.